davidsblog/go-play/README.md

 # go-play
-Playground for messing about with go
+My playground for messing about with go...